DwineDespi/GA-summary-Group3/section4.md

 4. ADNU league
 5. Tactics Platform

 What caught my interest is the mentoring session.
 Because this can greatly improve mentors to increase their confidence of teaching others.
-While the mentees gain knowledge from mentors and help them academically.
+While the mentees gain knowledge from mentors and become more smart.